Ancient Ocean Migration Was Choice, Not Chance: Study

 For years, researchers have struggled to agree on why they believe early humans would have migrated across open waters to settle on new lands.
 Although it is generally accepted that migration is typically driven by availability of resources, climate patterns or changes, surrounding conflicts and other environmental factors, it is unclear how these people got to where they landed.

 The colonization of the Ryukyu Islands, including Okinawa, is an instance of particular intrigue.
-The paleolithic people who made the journey would have done so approximately 35,000-30,000 years ago — a daunting feat for a group of hunter-gatherers.
+The Paleolithic people who made the journey would have done so approximately 35,000-30,000 years ago — a daunting feat for a group of hunter-gatherers.

 These island-bound settlers would have needed aggressive preparation to accomplish this and successfully live there, casting doubt for the authors on the possibility that this may have been a coincidental migration.

-“There have been many studies on paleolithic migrations to Australia and its neighboring landmasses, often discussing whether these journeys were accidental or intentional,” Kaifu said.
+“There have been many studies on Paleolithic migrations to Australia and its neighboring landmasses, often discussing whether these journeys were accidental or intentional,” Kaifu said.
 “Our study looks specifically at the migration to the Ryukyu Islands, because it is not just historically significant, but is also very difficult to get there.

 “The destination can be seen from the top of a coastal mountain in Taiwan, but not from the coast.
 In addition, it is on the opposite side of the Kuroshio, one of the strongest currents in the world.
 If they crossed this sea deliberately, it must have been a bold act of exploration,” she added.